celonis/content-cli/DOCUMENTATION.md

 #### Input

 * The ```request.json``` file contains the batch import JSON request.
-* The ```--batchImport``` flag enables import of multiple Data Pools together with data shared accross Data Pools (for example, imported data connections, cross-pool scheduling triggers).
-If this flag isn't used, then the old implementation is used which doesn't support the import of shared objects.
-Thus, for the old implementation, the imported Data Pools that rely on shared objects will not be functional.

 * The JSON request looks the following way:

 ```